juniorrojas/springs-integration-pytorch/README.md

 ## energy conservation

-The Average Vector Field (AVF) method can preserve energy, which avoids both explosions and energy dissipation.
+The Average Vector Field (AVF) method can preserve energy, which avoids both explosions and artificial damping.
 This repository contains an implementation of [AVF integration for StVK deformable models](https://medium.com/@juniorrojas/average-vector-field-integration-for-st-venant-kirchhoff-deformable-models-1848787bf1dd) (`--integrator avf4`).

 We can run the same StVK simulation that was unstable with symplectic Euler, now without explosions.